Talking About Family in Korean: Essential Vocabulary, Titles and Cultural Norms

 If you’re feeling overwhelmed, don’t worry: most Koreans aren’t even familiar with these terms, especially younger Koreans.
 They’re good to know, but it’s okay if you can’t keep them straight.

-사촌 (sa-chon) — cousin (typically, address them with standard sibling titles listed above)
+사촌 (sa-chon) — cousin (can be addressed generally with the standard sibling titles listed above)

 조카딸 (jo-ka-ddal) — niece